Elevation: 12,023 ft

-North East Ridge Route.
-Class 3.
+North East Ridge Route, Class 3

-Donaldson’s NE ridge climbs 400 feet of steep terrain from the ridge connecting the peak to No Regret Peak.
+Donaldson’s northeast ridge climbs 400 feet of steep terrain from the ridge connecting the peak to No Regret Peak.
 I descended and then climbed this ridge with Andrew Chiles and Mark Jones while attempting to climb over to No Regret.
-The ridge is composed of steep slabs, mostly covered with loose scree and it takes a little time to navigate up the lower sections.
+The ridge is composed of steep slabs, mostly covered with loose scree and it takes a little time to navigate the lower sections.